 A trip to Ica Peru has a lot to offer to history and mystery lovers.
+The territory of modern Ica at various times was the center of three Indian civilizations of the pre-Inca period: Ica, Nazca and Paracas.
+All of them existed and developed here in the V-XV centuries before the arrival of the Incas on these lands.
+During this period, these cultures reached the highest for that time the development of science and technology.
+They created a rational irrigation system, made fabrics and fishing gear, and also made objects and jewelry from metal, wood and precious stones.
+However, with the strengthening and development of the Inca Empire, these peoples could not avoid their expansion.
 For example, one of the most talked about in media sites of Peru is the Nazca lines.
 They were created by the highly developed Nazca civilization in between 500 BC and 500 CE.
 The climate in this area is extremely arid, which allowed the drawings to survive so well to this day and be the part of the heritage of Peru.
 The technique for creating drawings was as follows: the dark upper layer was cut from the soil, exposing the lower, much brighter.
 You will be able to see the drawings and signs of the Nazca desert during your trip to Ica either from the air or from the mountain nearby- and only at a certain time of the year and hour.
 Apparently, that period was sacred and at such a time, the locals came here to talk with the spirits of their ancestors.

 The site is so talked about amongst visitors of Peru and scientist that some of them speculate that it may be used as the landing site for alien ships.
 A tour to Ica will definitely give you something to think about for a long time.